alterNERDtive/EDDiscovery-wiki/Using-the-History-Page.md

 See the [[history grid|Using the History Grid]] topic for help in use of this view area.

 # Configuring the views.
 For each view you can configure what panel is shown in each.
 Hover the cursor over the tab bar area above the view as shown below.
-After a short interval, a set of icons appear which will allow you to select different information to view in that view area.
+After a short interval, a set of icons appear or a panel selection icon (8.4+) which will allow you to select different information to view in that view area.

 ![Select data panel](http://i.imgur.com/5X3MoL1.png)